FG Revokes Petrol Import Licences of MRS, Other Importers, Giving Dangote Refinery Strong Boost

 If successfully implemented, the shift toward local refining may mark the beginning of a new era for Nigeria’s petroleum industry, with the Dangote refinery at the centre of the transformation.

-Petrol landing cost falls below Dangote Refinery price
+Petrol landing cost falls below Dangote price

-Legit.ng earlier reported that fresh data from the Major Energies Marketers Association of Nigeria (MEMAN) has revealed that the landing cost of imported petrol has fallen significantly below the price offered by the Dangote Petroleum Refinery, triggering a fresh dispute between fuel importers and the refinery.
+Legit.ng earlier reported that fresh data from the Major Energies Marketers Association of Nigeria (MEMAN) revealed that the landing cost of imported petrol has fallen significantly below the price offered by the Dangote Petroleum Refinery, triggering a fresh dispute between fuel importers and the refinery.

 According to the data, the landing cost of imported Premium Motor Spirit (PMS) stood at N809.37 per litre, about N64 cheaper than Dangote refinery’s N874 per litre gantry price.